cancelchain/cancelchain/README.rst

 Download the most recent export of `CancelChain data`_.
 This `JSON Lines`_ file is updated at every blockchain epoch (2016 blocks or approximately every two weeks).

-Next, run the `import command`_, passing it the location of the downloaded file:
+Run the `import command`_, passing it the location of the downloaded file:

 .. code-block:: console